 - Putting Callers on Hold: According to Harris Interactive, 69% of customers complain of being put on hold for too long when seeking help from a company.
 This heightens the dissatisfaction level and thus brings down the customer service experience provided by your contact center.
 So, make sure that all the required information about the caller is available for the agent while he attends the call.
 Additionally, to address a customer’s query promptly, without having to put them on hold, all the FAQs or the other reference data should be displayed on the agent’s screen.
 Also, you can incorporate the call-back feature if all your agents are occupied.
 For this, out-bound dialers can do the trick.
 If a study by Forester is to be believed, 75% of consumers agreed that ‘call-back’ is an appealing factor.
 All these efforts offer undivided attention to your customers and show that you value their time.

 - Inadequate Training: Research by Frost & Sullivan shows that 60% of all repeat calls are process or training driven.
-But usually contact centers have such a high turnover rate that business-owners often overlook the need for training and development.
-With ever changing demands of the consumer, it is important that your agents can cater to their different needs and levels of queries and can also handle omni-channel communication.
-So, periodic assessment, demo-sessions, training in multi-channel and technology like outbound dialers, auto and predictive dialers, and CRM software is a must.
-Also, reward and recognition is crucial to keeping your customer-service team happy.
+But usually, contact centers have such a high turnover rate that business owners often overlook the need for training and development.
+With the ever-changing demands of the consumer, it is important that your agents can cater to their different needs and levels of queries and can also handle omnichannel communication.
+So, periodic assessment, demo-sessions, training in multi-channel and technology like outbound dialers, auto, and predictive dialers, and CRM software is a must.
+Also, reward and recognition are crucial to keeping your customer-service team happy.
 This happiness will then rub off on the consumer.